realworldocaml/book/book/variants/README.md

 component.

 There are some simplifications it misses, however.
-In particular, see what happens if we add a double negation in:
+In particular, see what happens if we add a double negation in.

 ```ocaml env=main
 # simplify (Not (And [ Or [Base "it's snowing"; Const true];